ghodulik95/chromebook-nautilus-desktop/README.md

 1. **Autostart Desktop Files** (`~/.config/autostart/`)
    - **`Tablet Mode Toggle.desktop`**
-     - Runs `bin/tablet-mode-handler.sh` at login, automatically enabling/disabling your keyboard when you fold the screen.
+     - Runs `bin/tablet-mode-handler.sh` at login, starting a process that listens for input events so it can automatically enable/disable your keyboard when you fold the screen.
      - This file was originally generated by Xubuntu’s autostart manager.
    - **`XModMap.desktop`**
      - Applies `.config/keyboardmapping/.Xmodmap` to restore top-row keys (Back, Forward, Mute, Volume, etc.).
+     - Note that some of the top-row mappings are handled by xbindkeys instead.
      - This file was originally generated by Xubuntu’s autostart manager.
    - **`touchegg.desktop`**
      - Starts the Touché daemon (the `touchegg` package) to enable multi-finger gestures.